İstenen sayfanın yerel versiyonuna yönlendirildiniz

 For routine analysis, the method blank was determined to be 1.1 μg/L for AOF (based on ultrapure water and including all sample preparation and combustion steps).

 Table 1.
 Results of the AOF analyses for surface water and wastewater samples.
 The table shows AOF results for the four measured replicates of each sample, the average and standard deviation (SD), and the relative standard deviation (RSD) as determined with the formula shown above.
-The AOF concentrations are corrected for the blank content as required by DIN 38409-59.
+The AOF concentrations are corrected for the blank content.

 Sample AOF #1